C. T. Fernando: Personal life

 Fernando was born on 28 January 1921 in Uyana Road, Dehiwela, Sri Lanka.
 He later grew up in Nawalapitiya.
 He educated at St. Mary's College, Nawalpitiya.
 As a student C.T. showed interest in the arts participating in school dramas and singing with the local church choir.

 Fernando met his future wife Dhanawathie (Dhana) Gunasekara in 1951.
 Dhana was born in Badulla and studied at Badulla Girls' High School.
 She fell in love with CT's voice.
 Her favourite song was "Pin Siduwanne".
 She wrote love letters to CT.
 He also fell in love with her.
 CT and Dhana got married secretly from their parents with the help of Latha Walpola despite strong opposition from her parents.
 The couple had one son: Priyantha, who was born in 1952.

+On the night of October 17, 1977, Fernando returned to his home in Dehiwala on foot around midnight after performing at a concert.
+Upon his arrival, he complained to his wife, Dhanawathie (Dhana), of a mild pain in his chest.

-On 17 October 1977, Fernando had participated in a concert and had come home on foot from Dehiwala Junction around midnight.
-He informed that his has a mild chest pain.
-Then his wife called the neighbor Ivo Martins and took him to the Kalubowila Hospital.
-He died on the same day after become unconscious at the hospital at the age of 56 by a heart attack.
-His wife Dhana died on September 25, 2012.
+Concerned, his wife sought the help of their neighbor, Ivo Martins, to transport him to Kalubowila Hospital.
+Fernando lost consciousness at the hospital and died on the same day from a heart attack.
+He was 56 years old at the time of his death.
+His wife, Dhana, died several years later on September 25, 2012.

-His son Priyantha Fernando was also a popular singer in Sri Lanka who continued with CT's legacy.
-Priyantha and his wife Piyaseeli have two sons, Conrad Tisara Fernando (CT Junior) and Danushka Ryan Fernando.
-In April 2018, Priyantha fell ill during a concert in Italy and later returned to Sri Lanka and was being treated at the Kalubowila Hospital.
-He died on 1 May 2018 at the age of 65 while receiving treatments.
+His son, Priyantha Fernando, was also a popular singer in Sri Lanka who continued his father's legacy.
+Priyantha and his wife, Piyaseeli, have two sons, Conrad Tisara Fernando (CT Junior) and Danushka Ryan Fernando.
+In April 2018, Priyantha fell ill during a concert in Italy.
+He later returned to Sri Lanka and was treated at the Kalubowila Hospital.
+He died on May 1, 2018, at the age of 65 while receiving treatment.